chan-w/code-cloze/anki/README.md

 2. In the Front field, enter a program with at least 1 cloze
    - Cloze deletions are created as `{{group_id::hidden_text}}`, where group_id is a string.
    - When the user reveals a cloze, all clozes with the same group_id are revealed.
-3. Try using the card
+3. Try reiewing the card

 ## Limitations